 Harry meets Sally

-Multiple forms, confusing communication, delay in communication are one of the reasons for Sally’s bad customer experience.
-Today customer is informed and always on move than ever before; they expect insurers to communication to be timely, clear, personalized and in the form, they wish to receive.
+Multiple forms, confusing communication, and delay in communication are one of the reasons for Sally’s bad customer experience.
+Today customer is more informed and always on move than ever before; they expect insurers to communicate to be timely, clear, personalized and in the form, they wish to receive.
 They do not want to talk to a customer care representative for everything

 Now, the moot question: Are insurance companies communicating effectively with their customers?
 Have they adopted the new digital mode efficiently?

 The answer is Not everyone.
 Many small insurance companies are not able to keep pace with the emerging technologies and customer requirements just like in Sally’s case.
 This leads to customer churn and loss of revenue.
-They spend time, money and put an effort in an old and outdated legacy platform, which was good for print centric communication.
+They spend time, and money, and put effort into an old and outdated legacy platform, which was good for print-centric communication.

 What is the Solution?

-The inability to deliver documents on time and an increasing in customer complaints (like in Sally’s case) showcases that the companies are very slow in adapting new products in the market.
+The inability to create CCM templates, deliver documents on time, and an increase in customer complaints (like in Sally’s case) showcase that the companies are very slow in adapting new products in the market.

 What can they do?

-Adopt a customer communication management (CCM) strategy and deploy a modern CCM platform like a GMC Inspire, HP Exstream or PB Doc1.
-Many companies are discouraged by heavy investment in these enterprise grade application and specialized resources required to manage these.
-One way to tide over this challenge is to look out for cloud solution or application as a service – Doxee is one such cloud CCM platform but these platforms still require specialized resources.
-If you are starting your journey in CCM space the best way could be
+Adopt a customer communication management (CCM) strategy and deploy a modern CCM platform like GMC Inspire, HP Exstream, or PB Doc1.
+Many companies are discouraged by heavy investment in these enterprise-grade applications and the specialized resources required to manage these.
+One way to tide over this challenge is to look out for cloud solutions or applications as a service – Doxee is one such cloud-based customer communications platform but these platforms still require specialized resources.
+If you are starting your journey in Customer communications management in the insurance sector the best way could be

-- Managed CCM service – were like a cloud you do not own the application and you get all your communications created by the Managed
+- Managed CCM service – were like a cloud you do not own the application and you get all your communications control created by the Managed CCM

-- Service Partner – this mitigates need to have specialized resources.
+- Service Partner – this mitigates the need to have specialized resources.

-A well adopted CCM strategy delivers the following benefits:
+A well-adopted CCM Insurance Strategy delivers the following benefits: